Information about who needs to apply for a taxi/hackney carriage licence. How to apply, what documents you need and related information.

 When completing your application form you will need to sign to say you have read the policy

-We will require scanned copies or photographs of the following to accompany your application:
+We will require original documents of the following to accompany your application:

 All applicants must attend and pass Safeguarding training before a licence will be granted, and

-Our Safeguarding training is now conducted by Adult Education and Community Learning.
+Our Safeguarding training is now conducted by North Lincolnshire Council’s Adult Education and Community Learning Team(NLACL).

 Hackney Carriage Drivers will be required to pass parts A, B and C of the Knowledge Test.